Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Friday, 18 January 2013

-Monument to James Meeks, Elizabeth Meeks and William Frederick Carter, All Saints Churchyard, Boyn Hill, Maidenhead, Berkshire.
+Monument to James Meeks, Elizabeth Meeks, and William Frederick Carter, All Saints Churchyard, Boyn Hill, Maidenhead, Berkshire.

-"In loving memory of James Meeks who died April 15th 1907 aged 64 years.
+"In loving memory of James Meeks who died April 25th 1907 aged 64 years.
 Also of Elizabeth Meeks daughter of the above who died Nov.
 8th 1889 aged 23 years - Rest In Peace - also of William Frederick Carter who passed away June 17th 1932 aged 64 years - Blessed are the dead which die in the Lord for they rest from their labours. - '

-In 1864 in Huntingdonshire James Meeks married Elizabeth Favell, daughter of Thomas Favell and Eliza Ward.
-Their first child, a daughter, Elizabeth was born in 1865.
-Sadly Elizabeth was to pass away in 1870, along with their newborn son James.
 On the 1871 Census James and his daughter Elizabeth can be found living at The Greyhound Public House in King Street, Maidenhead, Berkshire.
 Living with them is Elizabeth Snr's younger sister Eliza Favell.
 Later in the year James was to marry Eliza Favell.
-Together they had three children, Annie born in 1872, Phobe Eliza born in 1873 and James born in 1876 Sadly Eliza passed away along with baby James in 1876.
+Together they had three children, Annie born in 1872, Phobe Eliza born in 1873 and James born in 1876.
+Sadly, Eliza passed away along with baby James in 1876.

 In 1877 James married Esther Elizabeth (known as Elizabeth) Berry, widow of Alexander Scott in Windsor.
-In 1881 James, Esther, Annie and Phobe are living at The Greyhound in King Street, Maidenhead along with James and Esther's children, Arthur born in 1878 and Florence born in 1880.
+In 1881 James, Esther, Annie and Phobe are living at The Greyhound in King Street, Maidenhead along with James and Esther's children, Arthur born in 1878, and Florence born in 1880.
 Elizabeth Meeks Jnr is now living with her uncle and aunt Thomas and Annie Webb at 29 Pullcross Street, Lambeth London.
 Sadly Elizabeth was to pass away aged only 23 years in 1886.

-James and Esther begun to experience some marital strife after the 1881 Census was taken.
-By the 1891 Census the couple had separated, with James, his children from his marriage to Eliza Favell, as well as Phobe, Arthur and Clara born in 1881, living at The Greyhound in King Street.
-Esther had returned to live with her mother Esther Berry, her son from her first marriage, William A Scott and her younger sister Emily at The Globe Public House, Oxford Road, Clewer, New Windsor.
+Thee 1891 Census finds James, his children from his marriage to Eliza Favell, as well as Phobe, Arthur, and Clara born in 1881, living at The Greyhound in King Street.
+Esther had returned to live with her mother Esther Berry, her son from her first marriage, William A Scott, and her younger sister Emily, at The Globe Public House, Oxford Road, Clewer, New Windsor.

 Esther struggled with a drinking problem, on the 20th December 1890 she was charged with being drunk and incapable outside the Globe Public House in Oxford Street, and again on 10th September 1891, she had previously been before the bench on six charges of being 'hopelessly drunk.'
 On Thursday 5th December 1895 James Meeks started divorce proceeding against Esther siting an affair she had with a coal hauler named Bowley.
 This affair had apparently resulted in the birth of a stillborn child in the March of 1891.
 At the time of the hearing Esther was residing at Berkshire County Lunatic Asylum in Cholsey, later renamed Moulsford Asylum and then Fairmile Hospital.